 The analysis suggests rail related e-scooter trips are about 6-7% of all e-scooter travel in Melbourne.
-This compares to a user self-reported public transport (bus tram as well as rail) connection rate from the Lime e-scooter user survey for all public transport of 37%.
-Since rail tends to dominate inner-city public transport ridership; the 6-7% estimate is almost certainly an under-estimate.
+This is estimate is much lower than what was identified in user surveys, whereby 37% of trips connected to transit.
+Since rail tends to dominate inner-city public transport ridership, the 6-7% estimate is almost certainly an under-estimate.

 Rail Related E-Scooter Temporal Trip Distribution

-Figure 5a illustrates the average hourly volume of e-scooter rail related trips for weekdays/weekend days.
-It also shows then as a share of total e-scooter travel.
+Figure 5a illustrates the average hourly volume of e-scooter rail-related trips for weekdays/weekend days.
+It also shows these as a share of total e-scooter travel.
 Figure 5b shows the average hourly service level SI scores for comparison.
 This indicates that:

-Hourly station e-scooter use is highest in volume at weekends than weekdays; this contracts to total e-scooter volume (Figure 3) which is much higher during weekdays.
+Hourly station e-scooter use is highest in volume at weekends than weekdays; this contrasts to total e-scooter volume (Figure 3) which is much higher during weekdays.

 Rail related e-scooter travel as a share of total e-scooter travel is highest in the hours before the weekday morning peak (4a.m. to 8a.m.).
-However total e-scooter travel is quite small at this time (Figure 3) hence the actual volume of pre-a.m. peak e-scooter rail related trips is quite small.
+However, total e-scooter travel is quite small at this time (Figure 3) hence the actual volume of pre-a.m. peak e-scooter rail-related trips is quite small.

-In general, rail related e-scooter travel as a share of total e-scooter travel is quite flat over time; its between 4% and 8% on both weekdays and weekend days with the exception of the weekday pre-morning peak hours.
+In general, rail related e-scooter travel as a share of total e-scooter travel is quite flat over time; between 4% and 8% on both weekdays and weekend days with the exception of the weekday pre-morning peak hours.

 There are no obvious links between service level (Figure 5b) and rail related e-scooter travel over the day.